Military Retirement in New Mexico: Complete 2026 Tax Guide

 Why New Mexico Is Great for Military Retirement

-New Mexico provides a 100% exemption on military retirement pay (enacted in 2022), making it one of the most tax-friendly states for veterans.
+New Mexico exempts the first $30,000 of military retirement pay each year (enacted in 2022 and later extended), which covers most of a typical enlisted pension.
 Combined with affordable housing, beautiful desert landscapes, and a rich military heritage, New Mexico offers an attractive retirement destination.

 The Land of Enchantment hosts several major military installations including Kirtland AFB, Holloman AFB, Cannon AFB, and White Sands Missile Range.
 Over 160,000 veterans call New Mexico home.